 The largest driver of growth across the video game industry is from mobile gamers: More than 2 billion people worldwide now play mobile games.

-With such size, cloud gaming providers may aim to tap the market for casual games—comparatively simple titles that fill idle time, suited to smaller screens and less precise interfaces—which have dominated mobile gaming.16 They often feature puzzles, matching games, or simple exploration and discovery, and they have tended to be single-player.
-Requiring minimal commitment, casual single-player games are the most popular type of gaming globally.17 From a technology perspective, this may be the easiest segment to address—one reason why China’s Tencent and Alibaba are focusing their cloud gaming efforts squarely on that nation’s nearly 700 million mobile gamers.18
+With such size, cloud gaming providers may aim to tap the market for casual games - comparatively simple titles that fill idle time, suited to smaller screens and less precise interfaces - which have dominated mobile gaming.16 They often feature puzzles, matching games, or simple exploration and discovery, and they have tended to be single-player.
+Requiring minimal commitment, casual single-player games are the most popular type of gaming globally.17 From a technology perspective, this may be the easiest segment to address - one reason why China's Tencent and Alibaba are focussing their cloud gaming efforts squarely on that nation's nearly 700 million mobile gamers.18

-Notably, many game developers still see casual mobile gaming as a secondary or tertiary market with comparatively low returns compared to their top titles.20 But mobile gamers seem to be moving toward more multiplayer and immersive games,21 with some top console and PC franchises releasing successful mobile versions.22 These games are more complicated, rendering richer environments, delivering fast-paced gameplay, and synchronizing between many players.
-For such titles, mobile versions may offer a way for console and PC gamers to play their favored titles on the go—and, for companies, a way to convert mobile gamers into immersive and esports experiences.
+Notably, many game developers still see casual mobile gaming as a secondary or tertiary market with comparatively low returns compared to their top titles.20 But mobile gamers seem to be moving towards more multiplayer and immersive games,21 with some top console and PC franchises releasing successful mobile versions.22 These games are more complicated, rendering richer environments, delivering fast-paced gameplay and synchronising between many players.
+For such titles, mobile versions may offer a way for console and PC gamers to play their favoured titles on the go - and, for companies, a way to convert mobile gamers into immersive and esports experiences.

-Immersive games feature as much realism as possible; players enjoy strong physics and environments that may come alive with weather, particle systems, and dynamic lighting.
-Such games have sophisticated AIs animating nonplayer characters—a game world’s digital full-time residents—and these characters often interact to produce unexpected emergent behaviors.
-With competition and player expectations rising, top AAA franchise titles23 can take years to develop and upward of US$100 million to bring to market.24 They are attracting A-list actors looking for new ways to tell stories—and new ways to reach millions of people.25 Many games offer rich narratives that unfold gradually, some with multiple branched endings, offering 60 hours or more of single-player, story-driven gameplay.
-Increasingly, they include online multiplayer modes and additional downloadable storylines that help a game persist with continuous engagement and monetization for years after launch.
+Immersive games feature as much realism as possible; players enjoy strong physics and environments that may come alive with weather, particle systems and dynamic lighting.
+Such games have sophisticated AIs animating non-player characters - a game world's digital full-time residents - and these characters often interact to produce unexpected emergent behaviours.
+With competition and player expectations rising, top AAA franchise titles23 can take years to develop and upward of US$100 million to bring to market.24 They are attracting A-list actors looking for new ways to tell stories - and new ways to reach millions of people.25 Many games offer rich narratives that unfold gradually, some with multiple branched endings, offering 60 hours or more of single-player, story-driven gameplay.
+Increasingly, they include online multiplayer modes and additional downloadable storylines that help a game persist with continuous engagement and monetisation for years after launch.

 To enjoy such experiences with the greatest fidelity, many immersive gamers have invested in gaming consoles or high-end PCs capable of computing and rendering so much realism.
-The global video game console market is estimated at around US$47 billion with 13 percent year-over-year growth, while the PC market has slowed to around US$35 billion and 4 percent growth.26 These figures help explain why big-budget, AAA franchise titles designed for PCs and consoles grab more attention than lower-impact mobile games.
+The global video game console market is estimated at around US$47 billion with 13 per cent year-on-year growth, while the PC market has slowed to around US$35 billion and 4 per cent growth.26 These figures help explain why big-budget, AAA franchise titles designed for PCs and consoles grab more attention than lower-impact mobile games.
 Indeed, when cloud gaming services promote their offerings, they often lead with the top immersive franchises.27

 Millennial gamers, for example, spend more time watching other people play video games than they do watching traditional sports on TV.